Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Yukawa mechanism

-In the geometric perspective one aspect of the situation is more transparent.
-If the up and down left-handed quarks were truly independent particles---i.e.\ distinct fields rather than components of the same field (usually called a doublet) in $E^2$---we \emph{could} diagonalise $Y_u$ and $Y_d$ separately.
-But because they are components of the same $E^2$-field, and because these components are coupled to different fields (e.g. $\varphi, \varphi_c$), we can\rq{}t.
-Correspondingly, the $W$ bosons represent $\nabla^2$, the covariant derivative on $E^2$, and so they, too, naturally mix generations when they couple to the relevant currents.\footnote{ But other aspects of the Yukawa mechanism remain, to my eyes, mysterious from the VB-POV.
-For instance, it is a little disappointing that, unlike their left-handed counterparts, up and down right-handed quarks can\rq{}t be straightforwardly understood as components of a single vector field, due to their different components in $\mathbb{C}^1$.
-If they could be so understood, in place of \eqref{eq:Yukawa_Q}, we would have the simpler: \be T(\mathbf{Q}_L, \boldsymbol{\varphi}, \mathbf{Q}_R)=Y^d_{ij}\langle\langle \langle \mathbf{Q}_L^i, \mathbf{Q}_R^j\rangle_3, \boldsymbol{\varphi}\rangle_2\rangle_1+Y^u_{ij}\langle\langle \langle \mathbf{Q}_L^i, \mathbf{Q}_R^j\rangle_3, \boldsymbol{\varphi}_c\rangle_2\rangle_1, \ee which only takes the components of the same inner product along and orthogonal to the Higgs.
-But the obstruction is the hypercharge split between $u_R$ and $d_R$; it is this assignment, not the VB-POV machinery, that prevents a single right-handed multiplet with a unified coupling.}
+The geometric perspective clarifies one aspect.
+If up and down left-handed quarks were independent particles rather than components of a single $E^2$-field, we \emph{could} diagonalise $Y_u$ and $Y_d$ separately.
+Because they are components of the same field, coupled to $\varphi$ and $\varphi_c$ respectively, we cannot.
+The $W$ bosons represent $\nabla^2$, the covariant derivative on $E^2$, and so they too naturally mix generations.\footnote{Other aspects remain mysterious.
+Unlike their left-handed counterparts, right-handed up and down quarks cannot be understood as components of a single field, due to their different $E^1$ components.
+If they could, \eqref{eq:Yukawa_Q} would simplify to inner products along and orthogonal to the Higgs.
+The obstruction is the hypercharge split between $u_R$ and $d_R$; this assignment, not the geometry-first machinery, prevents a unified coupling.}